-Claude Shannon and Telephonist Nellie Rumble entertain visitors in the fabulous new Information Age Gallery at the Science Museum
+Claude Shannon and Telephonist Nellie Rumble entertained visitors in the fabulous new Information Age Gallery at the Science Museum

-Joe Clough - WW1 Bus Driver at London Transport Museum
+Joe Clough - WW1 Bus Driver - became a popular new character at the London Transport Museum

 We have an exciting repertoire of WW1 characters to interpret and bring the harsh realities of this conflict to life for audiences of all ages.

 Clients can choose from our Trench Soldier, German Field Sergeant, VAD Nurse, Munitions Worker (Canary) and East African Soldier.